nabeel3133/file-converter-.obj-to-.ply/README.md

 1. "sample.ply" without vertex colors
 2. "sampleWithRGB.ply" with vertex colors

-**Note: Code cannot be used for obj files containing vertex normals and vertex textures**
+**Note: Code cannot be used for obj files containing list of vertex normals and texture coordinates**